flashcabaja64/rent-a-car-app/README.md

 # Summary

+The "Accounts" and "Favorites" tab was added for the potentiality of the final product.
+Those two tabs are not functional nor does it contain any content.

 ### Running Locally
 1. Fork or download repo
 2. In terminal or command line, type without quotes, **"npm install"**